coin1111/hyperlane-example/README.md

   decimals: 18
   ```

-  create 2nd chain by copying ```$HOME/.hyperlane/chains/anvil8545/metadata.yaml``` i n to ```$HOME/.hyperlane/chains/anvil8546/metadata.yaml``` and fixing yaml values
+  create 2nd chain by copying ```$HOME/.hyperlane/chains/anvil8545/metadata.yaml``` in to ```$HOME/.hyperlane/chains/anvil8546/metadata.yaml``` and fixing yaml values

 ## Install Foundry

 Foundry is equivalent of Hardhat, but new.
-It has anvil which is simulation of EVM.
+It has anvil which is a local EVM.

 ```
 curl -L https://foundry.paradigm.xyz | bash